Jadon Sancho: 2019–2021

 Success continued ahead of the 2019–20 season, with Sancho providing an assist and scoring in a 2–0 DFL-Supercup victory over Bayern Munich on 3 August 2019.
 Later that month Sancho agreed a new contract with Dortmund.
 In November, he was named runner-up in the Golden Boy award.
 The next month, he was named runner-up in the Kopa Trophy award.
 Sancho's goal in Dortmund's 3–3 draw with RB Leipzig on 17 December meant he had scored in seven consecutive games for the club (including in Champions League matches against Barcelona and Slavia Prague), bringing his tally up to 15 goals and 16 assists in the Bundesliga in the calendar year of 2019.
 Sancho's three goals and three assists in five league matches during February 2020 saw him named Bundesliga Player of the Month for the second time in his career.

 On 31 May 2020, Sancho scored his first career hat-trick in a 6–1 away win over SC Paderborn.
 After scoring his first goal, he removed his shirt to reveal a shirt with the message "Justice for George Floyd", a black man who was murdered earlier that week in Minneapolis by a police officer, who knelt on Floyd's neck until he became unresponsive.
+He finished the 2019–20 season with career-best numbers, scoring 17 goals and providing 16 assists in the Bundesliga.

 On 13 May 2021, Sancho scored two goals in a 4–1 win over RB Leipzig in the 2021 DFB-Pokal final.